linearza/linearza.github.io/_posts/2022-01-06-through-my-javascript-eyes-rust.md

 Primarily my goal is to explore a few backend frameworks such as [Rocket][rocket], and brush up my experience with a few old familiars such as Ruby on Rails, Phoenix and so on.

-I am specificallg approaching this from the perspective of a javascript engineer so my notes will be rooted in that context and from that perspective.
-For the purpose of this exercise, I am exploring the official [Rust docs][rust-lang].
+I am specifically approaching this from the perspective of a javascript engineer so my notes will be rooted in that context and from that perspective.
+For the purpose of this exercise, I am following the official [Rust docs][rust-lang].

 Anyway, enough waffling, these posts will be in short form and will simply contain notes on things that I find interesting or confusing as I undertake this learning journey.
 Here we go...